This air fryer fish is crispy, fast, and foolproof.

 • Mahi-Mahi – Also known as Dorado or Dolphin (not to be confused with Flipper!), Mahi-Mahi’s firm texture and sweet taste resembles Swordfish, although a bit milder.

-• Catfish – While firm, Catfish is less flaky than the other varieties.
+• Catfish – While firm, this is less flaky than the other varieties.
 It also has the fishiest flavor, but a soak in milk before cooking can help take some of that taste away.

-You can also air fry salmon, or another red fish without the cornmeal coating if you’d prefer!
+You can also air fry salmon, or another red fish, without the cornmeal coating if you’d prefer!

 FAQs